Kloten: Transportation

 Parkbahn runs in the park at The Circle.

 Economy

 Swiss International Air Lines has an office on the property of Zurich Airport and in Kloten, consisting of the Alpha, Bravo, and Charlie buildings.
 Swiss World Cargo has its head office in the Alpha and Bravo buildings.
 Swiss Private Aviation has its head office in the Swiss complex.
 The corporate offices for Swissôtel are located in the Prioria Business Center on the property of Zurich Airport and in Kloten.

 When Swissair existed, its head office was on the property of Zurich Airport and in Kloten.

 Sport

-Kloten is home to EHC Kloten of the Swiss League (SL).
+Kloten is home to EHC Kloten of the National League (NL).
 The team plays its home games in the 7,800-seat Swiss Arena.

 Education

 The Schule Kloten is the city's school system, holding primary school classes in four campuses and sekundarstufe classes in two campuses.

 Primary school campuses include Dorf/Feld Primar, Hinterwelden Primar, Nägelimoos Primar, and Spitz Primar.
 The two secondary campuses are Nägelimoos Sekundar and Spitz Sekundar.
 In addition there is a Berufswahlschule and a Musikschule.